scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 preprocess the data appropriately.
 However, using the power of Python one can easily arm the students with a general tool, while at the same time avoiding unnecessary hurdles.
-In particular, the pandas provides a merge function CITE that provides exactly the required functionality in a quite general framework.
+In particular, the pandas provides a merge function [PMe15]_ that provides exactly the required functionality in a quite general framework.
 In particular, one can use the code below to easily merge the three data files into a single DataFrame.